-The best of both worlds - The potentials and pitfalls of mutual value co-creation in-between academia and practice
+Module 1 for students only: The best of both worlds - The potentials and pitfalls of mutual value co-creation in-between academia and practice

-This module enables industrial PhDs to proactively position themselves and navigate in a field characterized by a variety of stakeholders with different conceptions of quality and value with a view to simultaneously creating value in the research project for the host organizations, their field of research, society, and themselves.
+With this module we would like to enable you to proactively position yourself and navigate in a field characterized by a variety of stakeholders with different conceptions of quality and value.
+How do you simultaneously create value in the research project for your host organization, your field of research, society, and yourself.

-Module 2, Elective A
+Module 2, Elective in Project Management

 Project management and organisational dynamics

-Module 2, Elective B
+Module 2, Elective in Innovation

-The module explores entrepreneurial behavior by individuals that leads to the discovery of new business opportunities and how established firms may exploit such opportunities.
+The module explores entrepreneurial behavior by individuals that leads to the discovery of new business opportunities and how established firms/organisations may exploit such opportunities.
 Entrepreneurship has become a key focus area in today’s dynamic competition.
 The classical type of entrepreneurship, self-employment, has become a means to fuel growth.
 However, the view that the study of entrepreneurship means the study of people who create companies is unnecessarily constraining.
-However, entrepreneurship also involves complex processes of assembling bundles of complementary resources and coordinating actions and investments over time in the pursuit of profit under uncertainty—all activities associated with the established firm.
+Entrepreneurship also involves complex processes of assembling bundles of complementary resources and coordinating actions and investments over time in the pursuit of profit under uncertainty—all activities associated with the established firm.
 Thus, recruitment and support of employees engaging in entrepreneurial behavior is a key factor in firms’ competitive strategy.
 However, until recently, most research has focused on the individual entrepreneur establishing a new venture and given little emphasis on the entrepreneurial behavior carried out by salaried employees.
 Also, most managerial advice about entrepreneurship within established firms has been based on anecdotal evidence or single case studies.

 This module breaks with the focus on individuals and instead emphasizes that established firms may be uniquely positioned to use organizational mechanisms that exacerbate entrepreneurial behavior.
-In relation to the industrial PhD program, this may involve exploring questions such as:
+In relation to the Industrial PhD programme, this may involve exploring questions such as:

-Module 2, Elective C
+Module 2, Elective in Communication

 - Research communication is an active and productive element of the collaborative research process which can stimulate dialogue, mutuality and value creation.